Manifesting these experiences in ChiangMai-THAILAND.

 https://www.buddhadailywisdom.com/

-For Tuesday &Thursday (sound meditation) we do at the butterfly effect, this is donation based.
+For Tuesday &Thursday (Sound Bath Meditation) we do at the butterfly effect, this is donation based.
 Feel free to participate at any given time.

 Tentative schedule: